 Dogs aren't capable of telling you what they're feeling.
 As a result, they'll just avoid their food until you get the picture.
 It's imperative that you find a dog food that your pooch will love.
 They need all the nutrition they can get.

-Whether you're making their food from scratch or you're purchasing commercial kibble, finding the right ingredients can make all the difference.
+Whether you're making their food from scratch or purchasing commercial kibble, finding the right ingredients can make all the difference.

 Signs That You're Providing the Wrong Food